Close Icon

 • Above £1.5 million: 17%

-These higher rates apply to additional residential properties, such as second homes and buy-to-let properties.
-The standard residential rates remain unchanged, with the starting threshold at £225,000.
-Ensure you factor this into your financial planning.
+These rates apply to second homes and buy-to-let properties.
+The standard residential threshold remains at £225,000.

 Head to our Complete Guide to Second Home Stamp Duty in Wales to find out more.